Useful information for PCN (Poison Centre Notification) submission

 Additionally, the following can also submit the notification:

-A third party can perform the notification on behalf of the obliged party, for example:
+A third party can submit the notification on behalf of the obliged party, for example:

 • a parent company on behalf of a subsidiary,